tashatanyarivers/tashatanyarivers/README.md

 Hi there 👋

-I am a Data Scientist who is passionate about the intersection of data science, analytics, and impactful storytelling.
-I thrive on translating complex datasets into meaningful insights.
-With a dedicated focus on the dynamic field of data science, I bring a proven track record in presenting compelling narratives to stakeholders.
-From co-leading cohorts with a 100% graduation rate to leveraging machine learning models for system optimization, my journey reflects a commitment to excellence in both education and industry.
-Excited by the limitless possibilities of data, I aspire to contribute to innovative solutions that empower organizations and inspire data-driven decisions.
-Let's transform data into a language that not only informs but also sparks change. 🚀✨
+I am a Data Scientist who is passionate about analytics and content delivery.
+I enjoy public speaking and find great satisfaction in delivering impactful presentations to large audiences.
+In my career as a data scientist, I have had the opportinity to co-lead cohorts with a 100% graduation rate, create dynamic dashboards using Splunk and Tableau, generate predictive models using machine learning techniques and so much more.
+ETL is by far my favorite part of the data science pipeline, as it provides me with the opportunity to extensively clean the data that is typically unstructured.

 ---